ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

 **File Condensed**: This file has been condensed from 1726 lines to focus on current AI agent project context.
 All historical implementation details have been moved to [CHANGELOG.md](CHANGELOG.md) for reference.

+#### ✅ No-Magic Room Detection Implementation (Latest)
+**Status**: ✅ COMPLETED - Implemented no-magic room detection and flag setting in portal binding logic
+- **Issue Identified**: Crawler was attempting portal binding in rooms where magic doesn't work, causing "Your magic fizzles out and dies." responses
+- **Root Cause**: No detection mechanism for rooms where portal binding is permanently blocked due to no-magic zones
+- **Solution Implemented**: Enhanced getPortalKey method to detect "Your magic fizzles out and dies." response and set 'no_magic' flag on rooms
+- **Flag System**: Extended RoomData interface with optional flags?: string[] field for room properties like 'no_magic'
+- **RoomNode Interface**: Updated RoomNode interface to include flags field for consistency with RoomData
+- **Detection Logic**: Portal binding attempts now check for no-magic response and add 'no_magic' flag to prevent future attempts
+- **Database Integration**: Room flags are properly saved and can be used to skip portal binding in no-magic rooms
+- **Crawler Efficiency**: Prevents wasted actions on rooms where portal binding will never succeed
+- **Build Verification**: All components compile successfully with no-magic room detection
+- **Testing**: No-magic room detection ready for validation during crawler runs

 #### ✅ Portal Key Display in Room Details (Latest)
 **Status**: ✅ COMPLETED - Added portal key field to room detail view
 - **Feature Added**: Portal key now displays in room details page alongside zone exit flag